Cloud Migration – Security Risks and How to Mitigate Them

 Too many user roles and privileges

-In traditional data centers, the IT department is aware of the users, roles, and access control matrix created by the department personnel, which is not the case in the cloud provider’s environment.
+In traditional data centres, the IT department is clearly aware of the users, roles, and access control matrix created by the department personnel itself, which is not the case in the cloud provider’s environment.

 Fail to understand shared responsibility model

-In the PAAS (Platform-as-a-Service) model, customers can primarily focus on organization roles and access controls and share application-level security with the cloud provider.
-Cloud providers take care of all the physical and infrastructure layer security.
+In the PAAS (Platform-as-a-Service) model, customers can mostly focus on organization roles and access controls and share application level security with the cloud provider.
+All the physical and infrastructure layer security is taken care of by cloud providers.

-In the SAAS (Software-as-a-Service) model, except for customer data, the cloud provider takes full responsibility at each layer and shares some application-level access controls with customers.
+In the SAAS (Software-as-a-Service) model, except for customer data, the cloud provider takes full responsibility at each layer and shares some of the application level access controls with customers.

-If we closely notice, in any chosen cloud model, cloud customers should always have the responsibility of securing data, so organizations should not ignore the important fact that migrating their resources to the cloud doesn’t imply the duties are entirely handed over to cloud providers and customers have their responsibilities as per the chosen cloud model.
+If we closely notice, in any chosen cloud model, cloud customers should always have the responsibility of securing data, so organizations should not ignore the important fact that migrating their resources to the cloud doesn’t imply the responsibilities are completely handed over to cloud providers and customers have their responsibilities as per the chosen cloud model.

 Tips to mitigate the cloud migration security risks

-With proper due diligence, organizations should be able to avoid these risks by incorporating the following.
+Organizations should, with proper due diligence, be able to avoid these risks by incorporating the below.

 • Prepare and implement a proper migration strategy while moving resources to the cloud.